STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks

-\bigbreak \textbf{From SAC to DDPG}.
-We test our reward relabeling method with another base algorithm: DDPG.
-Figure \ref{curves:e} shows that DDPGR2 and DDPGfD have similar performances, while DDPG+Demo fails to make any progress on the task.
+\bigbreak \textbf{Ablation study on SAC-STIR$^2$}.
+Figure \ref{ablation:b} shows that the contributions of all four methods (SAC-R$^2$, SAC-BC, SAC-fD and SAC-SAIL) are important to SAC-STIR$^2$, since removing either of them causes the performance to drop.
+For this task, SAC-fD is clearly the most important element, followed by SAC-R$^2$.
+SAC-BC performs particularly bad on this task (Figure \ref{reach:sac}), so it is unsurprising that it has the lesser impact.

 \bigbreak \textbf{Low-data regime}.
-The previous results were obtained with a large amount of demonstrations ($\sim1000$), which is unrealistic for real-world applications.
-What happens if we limit the amount of demonstrations to just 100?
-Figure \ref{curves:g} shows that our baseline SAC+Demo struggles to solve the task on some runs.
-Compared to the high-data regime (figure \ref{curves:b}), SACBC suffers the largest drop in performance, while both SACR2 and SACfD remain very competitive in this regime.
+The previous results were obtained with a large amount of demonstrations, which is unrealistic for real-world applications.
+What happens if we limit the amount of available demonstrations to just 100?
+Figure \ref{demos:100} shows that the results are very similar (but slightly worse for all methods) to the high-data regime (Figure \ref{reach:sac}).

 \bigbreak \textbf{Learning without demonstrations}.
-One final interesting experiment is to see whether SACR2 can also improve the performance when no demonstrations are available, by just relabeling successful episodes.
-Figure \ref{curves:h} shows that SACR2 actually solves the task consistently, while SAC only solves it on 2 out of the 4 runs.
-However, over the runs where SAC solved the task, its sample efficiency was comparable to SACR2.
-Intuitively, SACR2 helps propagate the signal of the sparse reward by explicitly turning zero rewards into positive rewards, rather than entirely relying on bootstrapping rare future rewards.
+Finally, can SAC-R$^2$ also improve the performance when no demonstrations are available, by just relabeling successful episodes?
+Figure \ref{demos:0} shows similar results to those with demonstrations in the buffer: SAC-STIR$^2$ performs the best, while the weakest SAC baseline is only able to solve the task on some runs.
+Note that SAC-BC is not included in the figure because its behaviour-cloning loss relies on demonstration data.